Sun Wukong: History

 These diverse religions embodied elements such as gods and doctrines from different provincial folk religions and cultures, such as totem worship and traditional legends.
-Though there are primarily two main religions in China, since it is so big, different folk stories will vary from towns, cities, and provinces with their own myths about different deities.
+Though there are primarily two main religions in China since it is so big, different folk stories will vary from towns, cities, and provinces with their own myths about different deities.
 Sun Wukong's religious status in Buddhism is often denied by Buddhist monks both Chinese and non-Chinese alike, but is very welcomed by the general public, spreading its name around the world and establishing itself as a cultural icon.

 Background

-Birth and early life of Sun Wukong
+Birth and early life

-According to Journey to the West, the Monkey King is born from a strong magic stone that sits atop the Mountain of Flowers and Fruit.
-This stone is no ordinary stone, however, because it receives the nurture of heaven (yang), which possesses a positive nature, and earth (yin), which possesses a negative nature, and thus is able to produce living beings (according to Taoist philosophies).
+According to Journey to the West, Sun Wukong is born from a strong magic stone that sits atop the Mountain of Flowers and Fruit.
+The stone is said to receive the nurture of heaven (yang), which possesses a positive nature, and earth (yin), which possesses a negative nature, and thus is able to produce living beings, according to Taoist philosophies.
 The stone develops a magic womb, which bursts open one day to produce a stone egg about the size of a ball.

-When the wind blows on the egg, it turns into a stone monkey that can already crawl and walk.
+When the wind blows on the egg, the egg becomes the stone monkey.
 As his eyes move, two beams of golden light shoot toward the Jade palace and startle the Jade Emperor.
 When he sees the light he orders two of his officers to investigate.
 They report the stone monkey, and that the light is dying down as the monkey eats and drinks.
 The Jade Emperor believes him to be nothing special.

 On the mountain, the monkey joins a group of other wild monkeys.
 After playing, the monkeys regularly bathe in a stream.
 One day, they decide to seek the source of the stream and climb the mountain to a waterfall.
 They declare that whoever goes through the waterfall, finds the stream's source, and comes out again will become their king.
 The stone monkey volunteers and jumps into the waterfall.